My training to becoming a practicing counsellor began over ten years ago.

 - My own practice, which I began in 2012.

-- A charity, where I provide support for Survivors of rape and childhood sexual abuse, aged 13 years and above.
+- A charity, where I provide support to and work with Survivors of rape and childhood sexual abuse, aged 13 years and above.

 - A service as a specially trained perinatal counsellor, working one-to-one with expectant or new parents experiencing anxiety, depression, low self-esteem or any other negative feelings before or after having their baby/babies.